alucebur/python-exercises/README.md

 ---

 ## crud_gui
 This is an application that let us Create, Read, Update and Delete (CRUD) info from different users in a local database.
-Tkinter was used for the GUI, and sqlite3 to work with the SQLite database.
+Tkinter was used for the GUI, sqlite3 to work with the SQLite database, and passlib for hashing passwords.

 ![crud_gui][imgcrud_gui]